emil-e/rapidcheck/doc/state.md

 - Implementations of the operations that can be performed on the System Under Test.
 - A model of the state of the System Under Test.

-The operations are represented as subclasses of the `rc::state::Command<Model, Sut>` template and the model is usually just a simple struct containg enough information to model the expected behavior of the system.
+The operations are represented as subclasses of the `rc::state::Command<Model, Sut>` template and the model is usually just a simple struct containing enough information to model the expected behavior of the system.

 The need for a model might require some explanation.
 First, a system does not always provide enough public information to be able to know the expected behavior.
 Systems typically have lots of hidden state that we cannot see but still want to test.
 More importantly, the model allows RapidCheck to generate valid sequences of commands without even running the actual System Under Test.
 This is especially important while shrinking a test case since we do not want to try a shrunk sequence only to find out that it was not valid.
 This could lead to very slow shrinking.